(function(x) x + 1)(5)

 30.5 The Z combinator

-A recursive function refers to itself by name.
-But in lambda calculus, there are no names.
+A recursive function refers to itself by name, but in lambda calculus, there are no names.
 There is no <-.
 So how do you define factorial?
 You need a way to express recursion using only anonymous functions.

 The trick is the fixed-point combinator.
 A fixed point of a function g is a value x such that g(x) = x.
 If g is a “template” for a recursive function (a function that takes itself as an argument and returns the recursive body), then finding its fixed point gives you the recursive function you wanted.